Skip to main content

 Humans, robots, magic folk, and aliens tend to use units that make sense in their context.
 When they want to communicate with each other, they need a way to convert thier measurement’s unit to anothers preferred unit.
 For example, a human might measure the length of a dragon’s tail in feet, while a robot might use meters.
 If they want to work together, they need to convert between these units.

-So you have made it this far, from scientific notation all the way to unit conversions, despite the curse placed upon you.
+So you have made it this far, from scientific notation all the way to unit conversions, despite all the curses we placed upon you when beginning your journe...uh wait nevermind that.
 Congratulations!
 Now, you can use your newfound skills to tackle Fermi problems.

 A Fermi problem is a type of estimation problem that requires you to make reasonable assumptions and use unit conversions to arrive at an answer.
 Named after the physicist Enrico Fermi, these problems often involve estimating quantities that are difficult to measure directly, such as the number of jelly beans in a jar or the amount of energy consumed by a city in a day.
 The key is to break the problem down into smaller, manageable parts, make reasonable assumptions, and use unit conversions to arrive at an answer.